hansyao/Hackintosh_Monterey_M4800/README.md

   2. NOTE: You can install [MonitorControl](https://github.com/MonitorControl/MonitorControl) to control both internal and external monitor brightness.

 * ```AppleALC.kext```, ```VoodooPS2Controller.kext``` were customized for M4800.
 You could find the repo here: [AppleALC](https://github.com/hansyao/AppleALC) and [OS-X-ALPS-DRIVER](https://github.com/hansyao/OS-X-ALPS-DRIVER).
-* You can also find the user guide which how I fixed the keyboard and sound card driver here.
+* You can also find the user guide how I fixed the keyboard and sound card driver here.
 [How to fix AppleALC for Dell Precision M4800](https://blog.oneplus-solution.com/Dell_Precision_M4800_AppleALC_fix) and [how to fix keyboard/touchpad drive for Dell Precision M4800](https://blog.oneplus-solution.com/Dell_M4800_keyboard_fix) (both in Chinese).
 * [ssdt](../../blob/master/SSDT-Dell-M4800.dsl) was customzied based upon my hardware list.
 Probably you need to recompile based upon your own hardware configurations.

 <br>